 - We started our day exploring Seljalandsfoss and Gljufurarfoss.

-- We then joined Arcanum Glacier Tours for snowmobiling on the Langjökull glacier.
+- We then went snowmobiling on the Langjökull glacier.
+Book your tour now.

 - We took an amazing hike in the Vatnajökull National.